patters-match/SC2KmacOS/README.md

 - Back to Porting Kit, Games > Installed, click the gear wheel on your Custom Port and select Wine Configuration
 - Libraries tab > New override for library: `winmm` > Add - which will default to (native, builtin)
 - Download [icns-creator](https://github.com/alptugan/icns-creator)
-- Create an iconset using a high quality image of the SimCity 2000 SE box art, which will give a result like this:
+- Create an iconset using a high quality image of the SimCity 2000 box art which, without rounded corners, will give a result like this:
   ![SC2000 icon](images/icon.png)
 - Copy it to `Contents/Resources/Wineskin.icns` inside the app
 - In Terminal run `touch ~/Applications/SimCity\ 2000.app` so that Finder updates the icon